dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ### CHALLENGE 03

 > Your opponents are always learning.
-They’ll keep coming back stronger.
+They'll keep coming back stronger.
 >
 > Hint: Opponents patch their vulnerabilities, too.
-The same strategy won’t work twice.
+The same strategy won't work twice.

 The link brings us to the same chess game we hacked in EP000CH01.